sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

 has the highest grade.

     Write a program that compares the highest grade, for each student, in the two subjects.
 The program should print a "table" with the student's name and the higher-graded subject.
+The table should be some data structure which is returned from the function.

     For example: In Maths, Jack received 80 in his first test and 85 in his second.
 In History, Jack received 75 and 95.
 The program print out Jack's name alogside his better subject - History.